Rahul5733/pubsub-publisher/README.md

     pip3 install -r requirements.txt

     ```
-5. Thats it, pubsub-publisher is installed, create a service account and allot it the required credentials, store the key file somewhere locally
+5. That's it, pubsub-publisher is installed, create a service account and allot it the required credentials, store the key file somewhere locally

 5. Now change the config.json file with your project settings
     ```